-A Leading North Carolina Social Security Disability Law Firm
+Leading North Carolina Social Security Disability Lawyers

 The SSD process can be complicated and challenging to follow alone.
-Turn to the experienced North Carolina social security disability attorneys at Daggett Shuler to guide you through the entire process to help ensure you receive the benefits you deserve.
+Turn to the experienced North Carolina social security disability lawyers at Daggett Shuler to guide you through the entire process to help ensure you receive the benefits you deserve.

 - Initial Application and Reconsideration

-The first step is completing the application which is reviewed by Disability Determination Services or DDS.
+The first step is completing the application which is reviewed by Disability Determination Services (DDS).
 If the application is denied, then you have to file a request for reconsideration which is an appeal of the unfavorable determination by DDS.
 This is simply a second review by DDS of your disability claim.
 Most applications and requests for reconsideration are denied by DDS.

 - Hearing Before an Administrative Law Judge

 If the request for reconsideration is denied, you can file a request to have a hearing in front of an Administrative Law Judge.
 At the hearing, your attorney will present legal arguments and medical evidence in support of your disability claim, solicit testimony from you about your medical condition and functional abilities, and question the vocational expert. carefully reviewing all of the evidence and legal arguments, the judge will issue a decision.

 - Appeals Council